P ≠ NP Proof

 one is just a particular case of the proposed fixed definition.
 Consequently, we can name the traditional class NP

-as class NP-SAT (or, shortly, SNP), where the Cook-Levin Theorem
+as class NP-SAT (or, shortly, SNP or NPt), where the Cook-Levin Theorem

-(with the hidden assumption refered in Section 3.4.1)
+(with the hidden assumption referred to in [23])

 and all the other mathematical truths on the traditional class NP